AsymmetricalBen/CyberhawksConfirmBot/README.md

 # CyberhawksConfirmBot
-A Discord Bot built to restric server access to UNG students only
+A Discord Bot built to restrict server access to UNG students only